 Another theme park management sim worth checking out is Parkitect, which is targeted at a more casual audience compared to robust park builders like Planet Coaster.

-This is perfect for nostalgic Roller Coaster Tycoon fans that want a new customizable theme park experience but don’t need as many bells and whistles.
+This is ideal for nostalgic Roller Coaster Tycoon fans that want a new customizable theme park experience but don’t need as many bells and whistles.

-With that said, the game is still quite adaptable when it comes to building tools, allowing you to alter terrain, place bodies of water, and create custom paths for your guests to walk around the park.
+With that said, the game is still rather flexible when it comes to building tools, allowing you to alter terrain, place bodies of water, and create custom paths for your guests to walk around the park.

 It also offers a deep library of decorative objects across several themes that can be expanded further with Steam Workshop mods.